On the Streets of Hoi An

 We Would Come Back For More

-Eventually the rain had eased and we said “bai” to our banh mi lady and her daughter not knowing then, that we would come back twice for more of the tasty bread.
+Eventually the rain had eased and we said “bai” to our bread lady and her daughter not knowing then, that we would come back twice for more of the best banh mi in town.
 Especially Jerome had taken a liking to the dish and he still talks about it now we are back at home.

 Return to Our Hotel

-We returned to our hotel, leaving the sightseeing of the Old Town for the following day, hoping that the electricity would have returned by then.
+We returned to our hotel, leaving the atmosperic Old Town for the following day, hoping that the electricity would have returned by then.
 At the hotel we played card games in the bar before heading out for dinner, followed by exploring the night markets.